Built by researchers. Designed for students who want to become one.

 We tell you if something isn't working.
 Early.

-The consultation is the right first step
+The interview is the right first step

 We assess every student before recommending a programme.
 If we don't think we're the right fit, we'll say so.